-In the remaining few days of the run up to Christmas, there are even fewer hours in which to get work done.
+In the remaining few days of the countdown to Christmas, there are even fewer hours in which to get work done.
+Working effectively or being productivity isn’t always a priority.

-You’re probably already feeling torn between trying to finish off projects before the end of the year and wanting to spend time with family, friends or just enjoying the festive season.
+You’re torn between trying to get tasks done and finish off projects before the end of the year and wanting to spend time with family and friends.

-Now it’s even more important to use your time wisely.
+So much to do!
+Now it’s even more important to make sure you use your time wisely.

 Prioritise your personal time!

-No excuses that you’re too busy to attend the events at your children’s school or spend time with family.
+No excuses that you’re too busy at work to attend the events at your children’s school or spend time with family.

 Write it all down